Don't schedule anything important for 2 p.m.

 The researchers said existing literature has found that an area of the brain known as the left putamen is a "core component of reward-related function in humans," and so they structured their study to observe subjects' activation in that area at three times of day: 10 a.m., 2 p.m. and 7 p.m.
 Of these, the lowest levels observed were at 2 p.m.

 To put it simply: Rewards we receive in the morning or evening seem to come as more of a surprise than rewards we get in the afternoon.
 That surprise factor causes certain parts of the brain to light up more.
-This is a consequence of what is known as our "primitive brain," when our ancestors were hunter-gathers.
+This is a consequence of what is often referred to as our "primitive brain," from when our ancestors were hunter-gatherers.
 If they were going to venture out in search of food, for example, they would have done so during daylight hours; doing so at night would have presented an unnecessarily elevated risk.

 "The human reward system is primed to be more active during daytime hours when reward potential is high and risk relatively low, and less active overnight when this balance is reversed," the researchers wrote, citing "Mood and Temperament," a 2000 book by University of Notre Dame psychology professor David Watson.